A stunning, Edwardian, rotating walnut bookshelf - antique

 Description

-Excellent Edwardian-style revolving bookcase made by James Schoolbred & Co., with shaped edge and side panels, standing cross supports finished with original brass casters.
-This attractive, antique shelf is in its original condition, with some restorations.
-Circa 1900
+Excellent Edwardian-style, rotating bookcase made by James Schoolbred & Co., with a formed edge and side panels, standing cross supports finished with original brass casters.
+This attractive, antique shelf is in its original condition, with some restorations. c1900

 Exquisite antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+This is a nod to history, creation, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon's reign.
 It features significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
 Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-The Baroque style, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl—was characterized by highly ornate furniture meant to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these pieces.
+The Baroque style, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—was characterized by highly decorative furniture meant to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These were quite distinctive products, offering new possibilities such as the construction of credenzas and broadly speaking, chest-type furniture.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive.
+Brown stains, moldings, sturdy bases, and reliefs were commonly used.
+These were quite distinctive products, offering new possibilities such as the construction of cupboards and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French creators.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when seeking exclusive antiques suitable for your interior.
+This is especially important when searching for an exclusive antique suitable for your interior.

 The key to stylish antique furniture is originality.
-Ultimately, this matters most to buyers, as the market is filled with many forgeries.
-Luxury Products provides documentation confirming the product's authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Ultimately, this is crucial from the buyer’s perspective, as many fakes circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details